aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/imagesaveoptions/_index.md

 ```

-Gets or sets the IStreamProvider for exporting objects.
+the IStreamProvider for exporting objects.
 If saving as SVG or Tiff, this property is ignored .
 Otherwise, if more than one image should be saving, we will write other images by this.

 **Returns:**
 [IStreamProvider](../../com.aspose.cells/istreamprovider)